headzoo/service-thumbnails/README.md

 ### Installation
-First make sure the requirements are installed, and then install the thumbnailer using:
+First make sure the requirements are installed, and then install the service-thumbnails using:
-`go install github.com/dulo-tech/thumbnailer`
+`go install github.com/dulo-tech/service-thumbnails`

 ### Thumbnail Types
 Thumbnailer currently creates two kinds of thumbnails: simple and sprite.